-The aesthetic of an organization’s digital and print layouts solidifies the brand and promotes design consistency for teams.
-Adobe InDesign is the premier tool for building a brand-specific layout for both digital and print.
+An organization’s digital and print layouts solidify the brand and promote design consistency.
+Adobe InDesign is the premier tool for building a brand-specific layout.
 Take advantage of what this amazing tool has to offer by learning the InDesign Basics.
 This tutorial offers five essential tips you need to succeed.

 1. Navigating the program

 Optimize your InDesign experience with Adobe navigation prioritization.
-The first and most important concept to understand is how to navigate the InDesign system.
+The most important concept to understand is how to navigate the InDesign system.
 Familiarize yourself with these important parts of the InDesign interface.

 - Menu Bar – The Menu Bar is located at the top of the program.
 It holds the file, edit and settings menus.